Teddy bear hospital

 The Teddy Bear Hospital Project (TBHP) is an international medical initiative organized by the International Federation of Medical Students' Associations (IFMSA) and the European Medical Students' Association (EMSA) that aims to reduce children's fears of medical procedures and staff.

 It originated in Norway in 2000 and by 2006 had spread to 28 countries.

 With the support of parents, teachers, and doctors, it is organized and run primarily by medical students.

 The underlying strategy and program, outside the IFMSA and EMSA, is called the teddy bear hospital (TBH) and involves mock consultations where medical students role play as a "teddy doctor" to children who act as the carer of a teddy, or another soft toy, requiring consultation.
 The strategy is used to help reduce children's fears of doctors, hospitals and medical procedures, and provides an opportunity for medical students to better understand children.
 The strategy is typically used as part of pediatric and pediatric nursing curriculums.

-A number of universities and medical facilities run TBH programs worldwide—at approximately 20 medical schools in the UK, eight medical schools in Australia, two medical schools in Ireland (including University of Galway and University of Limerick), and Germany, Norway, Singapore, and Israel.
+A number of universities and medical facilities run TBH programs worldwide—at approximately 20 medical schools in the UK, eight medical schools in Australia, seven medical schools in Bulgaria,two medical schools in Ireland (including University of Galway and University of Limerick), and Germany, Norway, Singapore, and Israel.